 - #1 in Books > Business & Money > Industries & Professions > Nonprofit Organizations & Charities

-This is one of our two featured books at the First Friday Book Synopsis in June, 2014 at the Park City Club.
-Registration opens on May 10 at www.firstfridaybooksynopsis.com.
+This is one of our two featured books at the First Friday Book Synopsis on Friday, June 6, 2014 at the Park City Club.
+Registration is now open at www.firstfridaybooksynopsis.com.

 What is this book all about?
 Here is a summary from www.bookbrowse.com: